cosmicnebula200/FunBlockOneBlock/README.md

     description: this permission allows the set user to use the oneblock command funblockoneblock.create:
     default: true
-    description: this permission allows the user to create a OneBlock Island funblockoneblock.delete:
+    description: this permission allows the user to create a oneblock island funblockoneblock.delete:
     default: true
-    description: with this permission the user can open the admin menu funblockoneblock.delete.others:
+    description: with this permission the user can delete their island funblockoneblock.deleteothers:
     default: op
-    description: with this permission the user can delete other players islands
+    description: with this permission the user can delete other players one islands funblockoneblock.go:
+    default: true
+    description: this permission allows the user to teleport to the oneblock island funblockoneblock.visit:
+    default: true
+    description: this permission allows the user to visit other players oneblock islands funblockoneblock.invite:
+    default: true
+    description: this permission allows the user to invite players to their oneblock island funblockoneblock.accept:
+    default: true
+    description: this permission allows the user to accept incoming invites when they have no oneblock island
 ```

 # Commands